HEXACO Personality Test: The Big Five's Smarter Sibling

 Six factors, six letters:

-Four of these overlap substantially with Big Five traits.
-Two diverge in important ways.
-And that sixth factor — the H — changes the entire picture of human personality.
+Four of these overlap a lot with Big Five traits.
+Two diverge in ways that matter.
+And that sixth factor, the H, changes the entire picture of human personality.

 The Sixth Factor: Honesty-Humility